funnybananas/kerbof/README.md

 # KerBOF
 CS BOF for managing kerboers tickets.
-Inspired and modified from wavvs/nanorobeus [https://github.com/wavvs/nanorobeus] and ghostpack/rubeus [https://github.com/GhostPack/Rubeus]
+Thanks to wavvs/nanorobeus [https://github.com/wavvs/nanorobeus] for providing most of the code and inspiration.
+I modified much of the original code so felt like it needed a new name.

 ## Commands
 ### NOTE: The /all flag is currently bugged.
 I've removed it from the BOF for the time being.